Art and Design

 Value – is the lightness or darkness or colours.
 Tints are lighter whereas shades are darker.

 There are many different resources online which give short tutorials on how to develop art skills.
-Short art activities could be a good way to break up the day!
 Here are some ideas: